 - Precise Authorization Control: Administrator can control which application can access which subset of Domino resources through IAM.
 For example, an application authorized to access a user's calendar won't be able to access team rooms as the user.

 - Safe Password Management: Your applications don't need to store user passwords and consider password safety.
 Users need only to trust and authenticate with IAM.
 In addition, OpenID Connect (OIDC) allows your applications to get basic user account information from IAM to use for personalizing applications.

 - Single Sign On: When multiple applications are registered with IAM, single sign-on (SSO) across the applications is provided seamlessly.

 Domino API Coverage

 Domino resources are grouped as OAuth 2.0 scopes.
-Check the Scopes page for built-in API support.
-Additional support for all Domino-hosted API's is now possible with configuration described in OAuth2 support for Domino Web Applications.
+Check the Scopes page for supported APIs.
+IAM will gradually add support for new APIs in the future.

 Domino IAM service provides three components out of the box: